Becoming a Licensed Broker in Massachusetts blog post image

 Now that you know what's required, let's discuss what steps you need to take to go from agent to broker.

-Step Zero: Be an Agent
+Step Zero: Be a Licensed Real Estate Agent

-Do not pass go, do not collect $200 unless you're already a licensed real estate agent.
+Do not pass go, do not collect $200 unless you're already a licensed Massachusetts real estate agent.
 You cannot become a broker otherwise.

 Step One: Take Classes